fbeltrao/azdeploy/application-gateway/README.md

 This will route &lt;applicationGateway-ip-or-fqdns&gt;/api/customers to "MyCustomersApi.azurewebsites.net/api/customers"

 ### Adding an external web site

 ```powershell
 AddSiteRoute.ps1 -resourceGroupName MyResourceGroup -applicationGatewayName MyAppGateway -externalURI "thecatapi.com" -paths "/api/categories","/api/categories/*"
 ```

 This will route the &lt;applicationGateway-ip-or-fqdns&gt;/api/categories/list to http://thecatapi.com/api/categories/list

+### Defining where the path will be added
+The path rules will be solved in the order in which they are defined.
+To control where the path rule is added use the parameter "routePosition" with possible values

+- "first": will add in the top of the list (default behavior)
+- "last": will add to the end of the list
+- "secondLast": will add before the last element (in cases where the last element handles all missing cases)